Catfish Courtbouillon - Whiskerfish Dish That'll Have You Exclaiming, "Whoooo--EEE

 2 tablespoons lemon juice

 In a large pot heat oil and sauté celery, bell pepper, onion, shallots, and garlic.
 Stir in bay leaves, thyme, tomatoes, Creole seasoning, and paprika and simmer 5 minutes.
 Stir in stock and cook slowly 25-30 minutes.
-While cooking sauce, coat catfish with seasoned flour and sear on both sides on hot grill, lower heat, and continue cooking until almost done; remove and keep warm.
+While cooking sauce, coat catfish with seasoned flour and sear in vegetable oil and a little butter on both sides on hot grill, lower heat, and continue cooking until almost done; remove and keep warm.
 When sauce has cooked approximately 30 minutes, stir in lemon juice and wine.
-Add fish and cook slowly 10-12 minutes more.
+Add fish and simmer another 10-15 minutes.
 Serve with hot fluffy white or brown rice.
+Add a dash or three of your favorite hot sauce if you want to amp things up!
 This is easily made on a stovetop or cooked outside on your favorite Camp Chef stove or grill.